License requirements:

 ) to any team member.

-Once you have shared an org with a team member, it will appear on their Salesforce orgs page (in the My Connections
+Once you have shared an org with a team member, it will appear on their Salesforce orgs page under one of these two tabs:

 The shared orgs will also be available to select in the metadata Compare and deploy page.

-If they have the required permissions, they will be able to run comparisons, build validated deployment packages, or deploy changes as if they had authorised the account themselves.
+If users have the required permissions, they will be able to run comparisons, build validated deployment packages, or deploy changes as if they had authorised the account themselves.

 If a user deploys changes to an org using a delegated account, the deployment will appear in Salesforce as if it was run by the original user who shared their credentials.